 Photo by Bart Hanlon

 Chef Mickey’s is a very popular character dining experience for all the family.
-It is particularly great for young children as it is chance to get up close to Mickey and Minnie Mouse.
+It is particularly great for young children as it is a chance to get up close to Mickey and Minnie Mouse.

 Mickey and Minnie Mouse, Goofy, Pluto, and Donald Duck usually go for dinner.
 As with all character appearances these are subject to change.

 The food is good quality buffet fare and there is plenty of choice for even the pickiest eaters.
 This is very popular with young children so go there expecting a noisy, fun atmosphere and you won’t go far wrong!

-The breakfast items include Scrambled Eggs, Mickey Waffles, Breakfast potatoes, Minnie’s Breakfast Pizza, Pancakes, Powder-Sugar Dusted French Toast, Buttermilk Biscuits and Gravy, Sausage Links and Bacon and Tator Crisps.
+The breakfast items include Scrambled Eggs, Mickey Waffles, Breakfast potatoes, Minnie’s Breakfast Pizza, Pancakes, Powder-Sugar Dusted French Toast, Buttermilk Biscuits, and Gravy, Sausage Links and Bacon and Tator Crisps.

-We like the Brunch option as you can go early to Magic Kingdom and get on a lot of the rides.
+We like the Brunch option as you can go early to the Magic Kingdom and get on a lot of the rides.
 Then you take the monorail out of the park and go to Chef Mickey’s for a break and to regain some energy for the afternoon!

-The buffet menu items do vary but some favorites which are usually included are Mango BBQ Pork Ribs, Baked Salmon Fillet with mango chili chutney and rice, Braised short-ribs with creamy polenta and Orecchiette Pasta with vegetables, garlic oil, and goat cheese.
+The buffet menu items vary.
+However, some favorites which are usually included are Mango BBQ Pork Ribs, Baked Salmon Fillet with mango chili chutney and rice, Braised short-ribs with creamy polenta and Orecchiette Pasta with vegetables, garlic oil, and goat cheese.